Real Estate Terminology 101: What Is A Short Sale?

 After the grace period, Fannie Mae “mandated” lenders to work with borrowers on a permanent plan to reduce or maintain monthly payments.
 Freddie Mac offered loan modification options so borrowers can pay the same pre-pandemic rate or benefit from a payment relief.

-If you are experiencing financial challenges and having a hard time making mortgage payments, a short sale could be the solution that you’re looking for.
+If you are experiencing financial challenges and having a hard time making mortgage payments, Saint Cloud homes for sale could be the solution that you’re looking for.

 At The Corcoran Connection, we understand that you may be overwhelmed financially and are now unsure of your next move.
 If you’re having trouble settling your monthly mortgage payments and possibly facing foreclosure, we can help.